 Index - mark this in case this fee must be indexed.

 Description - add any notes you need about the change in the fees (examples from customers: step 2 in step rent; agreed 2 months of rent free period).

 Rental space - to add a change in Rental space, click on Rental space tab (next to Billing types).
 The start date of the first Rental space is also the Transfer date.
-When the size of Rental space changes, click and add the date when the Rental space size changed.
+When the size of Rental space changes, click +ADD NEW and add the date when the Rental space size changed.
 Moderan will automatically make relevant updates in Rent and fees that are calculated by m2.

 Hint: In the end of Billing types and Rental space lists, old Rent, fees and rental space are shown with grey background - this makes it easier to notice what is current and what is historic.
 This same "archiving" visual is used elsewhere in Moderan (for example, in Persons and Organizations view to show which Rental contracts have terminated).

 Assets > Properties - here you see an overview of the key metrics for each property.
 Total Leasable area is calculated from all buildings associated with the property.
 Vacancy rate, total rental Income from all contracts, Average income per m2 and other metrics are automatically updated every time a relevant date changes or someone makes a change in any of the contracts.

 Reports - here you have overviews of Contract deadlines, Tenant changes, Rent and fees calculations, Building performance and many more.

 Hint: You can find more details in reports by clicking the little arrows in front of the rows or heading - for example, below you see how in the Tenants by space type report you can use row and heading arrows to see the contract details for each space type.